-This plugin can use one of four backends to compute the ReplayGain values: GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools and bs1770gain. mp3gain can be easier to install but GStreamer, Audio Tools and bs1770gain support more audio formats.
+This plugin can use one of two backends to compute the ReplayGain values: GStreamer and mp3gain (and its cousin, aacgain). mp3gain can be easier to install but GStreamer support more audio formats.

 Once installed, this plugin analyzes all files during the import process.
 This can be a slow process; to instead analyze after the fact, disable automatic analysis and use the beet replaygain command (see below).